-IETC is a tax credit for individual New Zealand tax residents with annual net income between \$24,000 and \$48,000, who meet the following criteria:
+IETC is a tax credit for individual New Zealand tax residents with annual net income\ between \$24,000 and \$48,000, who meet the following criteria:

-- neither you nor your partner are entitled to Working for Families Tax Credits - neither you nor your partner receive any overseas equivalent of Working for Families Tax Credits - you're not receiving an income-tested benefit, NZ Super, Veteran's Pension or an overseas equivalent.
+- neither you nor your partner are entitled to Working for Families - neither you nor your partner receive any overseas equivalent of Working for Families - you're not receiving an income-tested benefit, NZ Super, Veteran's Pension or an overseas equivalent.

-Entitlement is determined monthly, so if you don't meet the criteria for any part of a month you won't qualify for any of that month.
+Entitlement is determined monthly, so if you do not meet the criteria for any part of a month you will not qualify for any of that month.